-26. Environmental Assessment.
+- 26. Environmental Assessment.
 The Government of India EIA Notification of 2006 (replacing the EIA Notification of 1994), sets out the requirement for Environmental Assessment in India.
 This states that Environmental Clearance is required for specified activities/projects, and this must be obtained before any construction work or land preparation (except land acquisition) may commence.
-Projects are categorized as A or B depending on the scale of the project and the nature of its impacts.

-27. Category A projects require Environmental Clearance from the central Ministry of Environment, Forests and Climate Change (MoEFCC).
+Projects are categorized as A or B depending on the scale of the project and the nature of its impacts. - 27.
+Category A projects require Environmental Clearance from the central Ministry of Environment, Forests and Climate Change (MoEFCC).
 The proponent is required to provide preliminary details of the project in the prescribed manner with all requisite details, after which an Expert Appraisal Committee (EAC) of the MoEFCC prepares comprehensive Terms of Reference (ToR) for the EIA study.
-On completion of the study and review of the report by the EAC, MoEFCC considers the recommendation of the EAC and provides the Environmental Clearance if appropriate.

-28. Category B projects require environmental clearance from the State Environment Impact Assessment Authority (SEIAA).
+On completion of the study and review of the report by the EAC, MoEFCC considers the recommendation of the EAC and provides the Environmental Clearance if appropriate. - 28.
+Category B projects require environmental clearance from the State Environment Impact Assessment Authority (SEIAA).
 The State level EAC categorizes the project as either B1 (requiring EIA study) or B2 (no EIA study), and prepares TOR for B1 projects within 60 days.
 On completion of the study and review of the report by the EAC, the SEIAA issues the EC based on the EAC recommendation.
-The Notification also provides that any project or activity classified as category B will be treated as category A if it is located in whole or in part within 10 km from the boundary of protected areas, notified areas or inter-state or international boundaries.

-29. None of the components of this water supply scheme subproject falls under the ambit of the EIA Notification 2006, and, therefore EIA Study or Environmental Clearance is not required for the subproject.

-30. Applicable Environmental Regulations.
+The Notification also provides that any project or activity classified as category B are treated as category A if it is located in whole or in part within 10 km from the boundary of protected areas, notified areas or inter-state or international boundaries. - 29.
+None of the components of this water supply scheme subproject falls under the ambit of the EIA Notification 2006, and, therefore EIA Study or Environmental Clearance is not required for the subproject. - 30.
+Applicable Environmental Regulations.
 Besides EIA Notification 2006, there are various other acts, rules, policies and regulations currently in force in India that deal with environmental issues that could apply to infrastructure development.
 The specific regulatory compliance requirements of the subproject are shown in Table 2.

-Law Description Vironmental Regulations Requirement Water Act was enacted to provide for the No new water treatment plant (WTP) proposed in (Prevention and Control of Pollution) Act of 1974, Rules of 1975, and amendments Act was enacted to provide for the prevention and control of water pollution and the maintaining or restoring of wholesomeness of water.
-Control of water pollution is achieved through administering conditions imposed in consent issued under to this Act.
-All pollution potential activities will require Consent to Establish (CTE) from Tamil Nadu Pollution Control Board (TNPCB) before starting implementation and Consent to Operate (CTO) before commissioning. the subproject.
-The desalination plant at Minjur was constructed based on "Design, Build, Own, Operate and Transfer (DBOOT) basis".
-CMWSS Board had entered in to a Bulk Water Purchase Agreement (BWPA) with M/S Chennai Water Desalination Limited (M/s CWDL).
-As per the BWPA, all the statutory clearances have been obtained by M/s CWDL for this plant.
-The Nemmelii desalination plant with 100 MLD capacity was established after getting necessary CRZ permission and environmental clearance from concerned authorities during the year 2008.
-For this plant, consent to operate has been issued by TNPCB and is valid up to 31 st March-2018 as per norms.
-The plant is under operation as per TNPCB norms.
-The existing desalination plants are established after getting necessary CRZ permission and environmental clearance from concerned authorities.
-The CTO obtained from TNPCB for existing Desalination plants and is valid up to 31.03.2018.
-Environment (Protection) Act, 1986 and CPCB Environmental Standards.
-Emissions and discharges from the facilities to be created or refurbished or augmented shall comply with the notified standards To comply with applicable notified standards Noise Pollution (Regulation and Control) Rules, 2000 amended up to 2010.
-Rule 3 of the Act specifies ambient air quality standards in respect of noise for different areas/zones.
-To comply with the noise standards.
-Air (Prevention and Control of Pollution) Act, 1981, amended 1987 and its Rules, 1982.
-Applicable for equipment and machinery's potential to emit air pollution (including but not limited to diesel generators and vehicles); CTE and CTO from TNPCB; Compliance to conditions and emissions standards stipulated in the CTE and CTO.
-Generators comply with applicable emission standards Solid Wastes Management Rules, 2016 Rules to manage municipal solid waste generated; provides rules for segregation, storage, collection, processing and disposal.
-Solid waste generated at proposed facilities shall be managed and disposed in accordance with the SWM Rules Construction and Demolition Waste Management Rules, 2016 Rules to manage construction and to waste resulting from construction, remodeling, repair and demolition of any civil structure.
-Rules define C and D waste as waste comprising of building materials, debris resulting from construction, Construction and demolition waste generated from the project construction shall be managed and disposed as per the rules

-Table 2: Applicable Environmental Regulations
+Table 2:Applicable Environmental Regulations